 I’ve been reflecting a bit on the epistemological nature of historical study.
 I was prompted in this line by two items.
-The first and best is the historiographical reflections in Ian Mortimer’s Medieval Intrigue: Decoding Royal Conspiracies (Continuum, hardback, 2010; paperback, 2012).
-The second was last night as we viewed a documentary by Arnon Goldfinger entitled The Flat.
+The first and best is the historiographical reflections in Ian Mortimer’s Medieval Intrigue: Decoding Royal Conspiracies (2012.
+London: Continuum).
+The second was last night as we viewed a documentary by Arnon Goldfinger entitled The Flat (2011.
+Ruth Diskin Films).

 In his introduction, Mortimer explores the question of historical objectivity, the question of biographical history, and presents his thinking around the use of biographical and information analysis to arrive at a better understanding of history.
 In this discussion he says: